These days, I’m primarily occupied with…

 &

-I competed in the Asian Physics Olympiad, representing Singapore on the international stage.
-I also attained multiple Gold Medals at the Singapore Math Olympiad and Singapore Physics Olympiad, and placed 7th in the Singapore Astronomy Olympiad.
+I also did some mathematics research projects for my own amusement while I was a student.
 I received a Special Award for Ingenuity at the Singapore Science and Engineering Fair, for my work on functional equations with permutations of finite order.

-Having graduated, I continue to engage with JC students through my work as the trainer of the HCI SPhO team.
-I have also helped at the national level with MOE, teaching at NUS to train the Singapore Physics Olympiad Training team.
+After graduation, I continued to engage with JC students through my work as the trainer of the HCI SPhO team (2023—2024).
+At the invitation of an MOE officer, I have also helped to train the national Singapore Physics Olympiad Training team, lecturing at NUS.

 My interests: